CagriSema — GLP-1 + Amylin Combination Profile

 What Is CagriSema?

 CagriSema is Novo Nordisk’s once-weekly subcutaneous obesity candidate.
-Unlike tirzepatide (a single engineered peptide) or retatrutide (also a single peptide), CagriSema is a co-formulation of two separate, pharmacologically distinct molecules delivered together in one injection:
+Unlike tirzepatide (a single engineered peptide) or the retatrutide profile compound (also a single peptide), CagriSema is a combination of two separate, pharmacologically distinct molecules:

 - Cagrilintide 2.4 mg — a long-acting amylin analog that activates amylin and calcitonin receptors.